samanthal4752/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-**Git**-Keeps snapshots of the code and does not require github to function.
+**Git** - Keeps snapshots of the code and does not require github to function.

-**Github**- Github requires git to save files/code.
+**Github** - Github requires git to save files/code.
 It stores code in the cloud.

 ---
 ## Initial Setup